 So How Is This An Ethics Violation?

 The Model Rules of Professional Conduct (which are adopted by most states, including New Jersey), prevent attorneys and their staff from contacting represented clients personally without consent from their counsel.
-In this case, the Facebook stalkee alleged that improper party contact occurred when Robertelli and Adamo’s paralegal sent him a friend request without seeking permission from the plaintiff’s attorney.
-He first filed a grievance, which was dismissed without much consideration.
+Here, the Facebook stalkee alleged that improper party contact occurred when Robertelli and Adamo’s paralegal sent him a friend request without seeking permission from the plaintiff’s attorney.
+He first filed a grievance which was dismissed with little consideration.

-Really this whole thing boils down to the question of whether a Facebook friend request constitutes “communication” under the Rules of Professional Conduct.
+Really, this whole thing boils down to whether a Facebook friend request constitutes “communication” under the Rules of Professional Conduct.
 Maryland has the same rule as New Jersey, which states that:

 a lawyer shall not communicate about the subject of the representation with a person who the lawyer knows is represented in the matter by another lawyer unless the lawyer has the consent of the other lawyer or is authorized by law or court order to do so.

-I do not think what they guys did is a big deal.
+I do not think what they did in the New Jersey case is a big deal.
 Further, I believe the New Jersey Supreme Court will agree with me.
 However, the rules are unclear.
 This is all fresh ground, so it is probably a good idea to avoid “friending” represented parties and probably not a great idea for judges to adjudicate disputes involving their Facebook friends.